earldouglas/sbt-war/README.md

 ### `webappRunnerVersion`

-By default, [Webapp Runner](https://github.com/heroku/webapp-runner) 10.1.x is used.
+By default, [Webapp Runner](https://github.com/heroku/webapp-runner) 10.1.x is used to run the .war file in a forked JVM.
 To use a different version, set `webappRunnerVersion`:

 ```scala
 webappRunnerVersion := "9.0.93.0"